ArDoCo/DetectingInconsistenciesInSoftwareArchitectureDocumentationUsingTraceabilityLinkRecovery/README.md

 **You find the overall results and comparison to baseline and old approach in [results.xlsx](./results/results.xlsx)**

-For replication, you need to have installed ...
+For replication, you need to have installed either `docker` or ...

 * Java JDK 17 & Maven 3.8.6
 * Python 3.10.6 with pip
-* Maven or an IDE that is able to deal with Maven Projects (e.g., IntelliJ)
+* curl

+## Docker Image
+Simply run `docker run -it --rm ghcr.io/ArDoCo/replication-package-icsa23` to get a container with installed dependencies and this repository (copied to `/eval` within the container).
+Within this container you can run the different steps of the evaluation.

 ## Blacklists for MME Detection
 We use a common black list and project-specific blacklists to filter unwanted words.